mastermindsintl/DawnofWar_Gamemodes/README.md

 - WAAAAAAGHs may spawn in 'Ard Boyz and a Warboss
 - Higher difficulties will cause WAAAAAAGHs to occur more often
 - Insane difficulty requires players to hold out against almost 10,000 Orks and constant WAAAAAAGHs
+- The original zombie "bite" mechanic has been removed